smart48/larakube/README.md

-# Minikube Laravel
+# Larakube

-Local testing of the deployment can be done with Minikube.
-Also see [Notes](Notes.md) on setup and possible issues.
+Local testing of the Laravel deployments can be done with this Minikube setup.
+Does not play well with Laravel Valet due to its use of dnsmasq.
+Turn off DNS Masq before using Minikube.

 ## Quick Start